Cuba's Raul Castro steps out of brother's shadow with U.S. deal, support surges

 Reinaldo Haten, a 45-year-old Havana real estate agent, said the president is making his own mark on Cuba and changing it for the better."I thank Raul, because he is making history.
 With all that he has done in less than five years of his government, he has made a huge change in society," said Haten, who was looking for home buyers at an informal outdoor real estate market in Havana.

-One expert who has followed the Castro brothers for decades said Raul Castro has always been underestimated and that he maintains "a very firm, controlling grip" on the country.

-"He's always been a very, very powerful figure," said Brian Latell, a former CIA analyst.
-"He was Fidel’s most essential and indispensable ally.
-I don’t think Fidel would have lasted as long as he did without Raul."

-The younger Castro spent his entire childhood and 50 years of public life as an adult eclipsed by Fidel, the older brother he adored and obeyed.
+Raul Castro had spent his entire childhood and 50 years of public life as an adult eclipsed by Fidel, the older brother he adored and obeyed.
 In the revolution that brought Fidel to power in 1959, Raul played a crucial role in turning the upstart rebels into an organized fighting force.

 While Fidel Castro was the grandiose front man rallying Cubans to support the revolution and defy the United States, Raul Castro was his loyal defense minister, building a strong military.